CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ![](_img/correlation.png)

-**Figure S2.** Scatter matrices illustrate bivariate relationships among all variables in our main regression results and robustness checks.
+**Figure S3.** A correlation matrix heatmap illustrate bivariate relationships among all variables in our main regression results and robustness checks.

-**Note to update scatter matrix to be comprehensive (e.g., missing median income, some covariates)**

 ## Detailed Regression Results and Robustness Checks